-Getting things done boosts confidence and inspires you to take on the next task.
-But looking at a big project can be intimidating, which, in turn, triggers procrastination as we wonder where to begin.
+Getting things done boosts your confidence and inspires you to take on the next task.
+But looking at a big project can be intimidating.
+Which, in turn, triggers procrastination as we wonder where to begin.

 OK, this is going to sound so simple, you may be tempted to ignore it and keep looking for "THE" sophisticated productivity secret.
 But sometimes, it's the simple things we ignore that bring quick, tangible results.